POLDER-Crew/polder-federated-search/README.md

 ### Architecture
 This tool uses Docker images to manage the different services that it depends on.
 One of those is [Gleaner](https://gleaner.io).

 The web app itself that hosts the UI and does the searches is built using [Flask](https://flask.palletsprojects.com), which is a Python web framework.
 I chose Python because Python has good support for RDF and SPARQL operations with [RDFLib](https://rdflib.dev/).
+The frontend dependencies are built using [Parcel](https://parceljs.org/).

 ### Deployment
 A pre-built image for the web app is on Docker Hub as [nein09/polder-federated-search](https://hub.docker.com/repository/docker/nein09/polder-federated-search), and that is what all of the Helm/Kubernetes and Docker files in this repository are referencing.
 If you want to modify this project and build your own ones, you're welcome to.